UK steps up efforts to help new banks, rejects tax critics

 She said it was important to keep encouraging new banks to enter the market, and Britain's two financial regulators, the Prudential Regulation Authority and the Financial Conduct Authority, will set up a "new bank unit".

-The unit would help new, prospective banks to enter the market and support them through the early days of full authorization, she said.
+The unit would help new, prospective banks to enter the market and support them through the early days of full authorisation, she said.

 The FCA and UK Treasury declined to elaborate, saying more details would be announced later in the year.

-Regulators have already speeded up authorization of new banks and their CEOs, and eased initial capital requirements, with 14 new lenders authorized in the past two years and another 20 in the pipeline.
+Regulators have already speeded up authorisation of new banks and their CEOs, and eased initial capital requirements, with 14 new lenders authorised in the past two years and another 20 in the pipeline.

 After setting out a long-term tax plan for banks, the sector can now move to a "new level" by focusing on becoming more competitive, helped by the decision to make this a new remit for regulators, Baldwin said.